 1. Once the data file is submitted by the company, the Experience Reporting Agent will perform a validity check of the data elements within each data record in the data file for proper syntax and verify that required data elements are populated.
 The Experience Reporting Agent will notify the company of all syntax errors and any missing data elements that are required.
 Companies are required to respond to the Experience Reporting Agent by submitting a corrected data file.
 The Experience Reporting Agent will provide sufficient notice to reporting companies of changes, procedures and error tolerances to enable the companies to adequately prepare for the data submission.

 2. Each submission of data filed by a company with the Experience Reporting Agent shall be balanced against a set of control totals provided by the company with the data submission.
-At a minimum, these control totals shall include applicable record counts, claim counts, amounts insured and claim amounts.
 Any submission that does not balance to the control totals shall be referred to the company for review and resolution.

+Control totals for the Statistical Plan for Life Insurance Mortality shall include applicable record counts, claim counts, amounts insured, and claim amounts.

+Control totals for the Statistical Plan for Group Annuity Mortality shall include applicable record counts, claim counts, and claim amounts.

 3. Each company submitting experience data and each company on whose behalf data is being submitted as required in VM-51 will perform a reconciliation between its submitted experience data with its statistical and financial data, and provide an explanation of differences, to the Experience Reporting Agent.
-The reconciliation must include policy count and insurance amount.
+For the Statistical Plan for Life Insurance Mortality, the reconciliation must include policy count and insurance amount.
+For the Statistical Plan for Group Annuity Mortality, the reconciliation must include TBD.

 If a third-party administrator (TPA) that is not an insurance company or an insurance company not required to submit its direct data is submitting data on behalf of an insurance company, the reconciliation will consist of separate lines identifying each insurance company for whom this entity is submitting data.